silvaac/silvaac.github.io/aboutme.md

 subtitle: A. Christian Silva
 ---

-I graduated with a PhD in Physics from the University of Maryland under the supervision of Profesor [Victor Yakovenko](http://physics.umd.edu/~yakovenk/econophysics/).
+I graduated with a PhD in Physics from the University of Maryland under the supervision of Professor [Victor Yakovenko](http://physics.umd.edu/~yakovenk/econophysics/).

-Durring my time as a graduate student at UMD I also had the privilage of working with Profesors:
+Durring my time as a graduate student at UMD I also had the privilage of working with Professors:

 - [Richard Prange](http://www.umdphysics.umd.edu/about-us/awards/2-uncategorised/263-prangeprize.html)
 - [Dilip Mandan](http://www.rhsmith.umd.edu/directory/dilip-b-madan)